Principalities

 In Origen's reading, the prince of Persia and prince of Greece in Daniel are angelic figures whose obstruction of Michael's mission shows how national governance can run against divine purpose, even within an angelic framework.
 The tradition built on this to allow for fallen principalities as a class.

-The principalities in the nine-choir system
+The principalities in the nine-choir system: third-sphere scale

 Third sphere in the classical hierarchy